 4.3.1 - WATER SUPPLY

 This section reviews the available water supply in Alameda County.
 Most of the potable water in Alameda County is imported surface water.
-The primary sources of potable water in Alameda County are through the Mokelumne River and the State Water Project.
 The sources for the water agencies in the County are described below.

 Mokelumne River